I'm hapū/pregnant - what now?

 Speak to your friends or GP for a recommendation.

-Stop smoking so your baby has the best possible start in live.
+Stop smoking so your baby has the best possible start in life.
 We can support you to make it happen.
 To get started please talk to your midwife, doctor or nurse or ring 0800 300 377.
 Being smokefree, not drinking alcohol or taking drugs during pregnancy is very important for your health and the development and growth of your baby.

 Blood tests and scans